ncatlab/nlab-content/pages/448.md

 ##Examples##
-1. Any (undirected simple) graph gives a simplicial complex.
-The usual definition of graph is that it is an ordered pair $(V,E)$ where $V$ is a set of vertices, and $E$ a set of (unordered) pairs of vertices.
-This is the simplest form of graph; it is undirected, edges do not have a 'start' and 'finish', (or 'head' and 'tail') and 'simple', in as much as there can be at most one edge between a given pair of vertices.
+1. Recall that a 'simple' graph is an undirected [[graph]] with no loops or multiple edges.
+Any simple graph may be [[graph#undirected_graphs_as_1complexes_barycentric_subdivision|interpreted as a 1-dimensional simplicial complex, and vice versa]].
 (The case of a 'multigraph' where there can be multiple edges between vertices, and perhaps loops at a vertex, does not correspond to a simplicial complex, but does give a [[simplicial set]].)
-A graph is a 1-dimensional simplicial complex.

 1. Given a space and an [[open cover]], the nerve of the cover is a simplicial complex (see [[Čech methods]] and the discussion there).
 The [[Vietoris complex]] is another given by a related method.